daurpam/emule-homepage/README.md

 ## Emule Homepage widget
-This docker container expose in a web browser the statistics of the Emule client.
+This docker container expose in a web browser the statistics of the Emule client, to get by a [Homepage widget]([url](https://gethomepage.dev/widgets/services/customapi/))

 Main statistics exposed:
 * Total bytes uploaded